Back to Blog

 </html>

-This template uses Django's `{% static %}` tag to link to the CSS file.
-The `{% block content %}` tag is a placeholder for page-specific content, which will be provided by templates extending `base.html`.
+In this template, {% static %} has been used to include the CSS file.
+The {% block content %} tag is a placeholder for page-specific content, which will be supplied by templates that extend base. html.

 Creating and Styling Content Pages